LeetLLM

 Adding memory

 Our agent has a problem: it forgets everything between runs.
 Each invocation starts fresh.
-For many use cases that's fine, but for a conversational agent, you need memory.
-There are two types: short-term and long-term.
+For many use cases that's fine, but conversational and task-continuation agents usually need more than one memory layer.
+In practice it's useful to separate short-term context, retrieval memory, and durable application state.

 Memory TypeMechanismLifetimePrimary Use CaseCost Impact